lostcomb/Sudoku-Solver/README.md

 find the solution.
 The game tree search is optimised using some of the rules a person would use when solving the puzzles.

+Extra constraints can also be given.
+These can be either:
+* regions that should have unique values (the same constraints as applied to the rows, columns and boxes).
+* regions whose sum should equal a specified value.

 ## Compilation

-To compile, run: `cabal install` or `cabal build`.
+To compile, run: `stack build`.

-To execute, run: `cabal run sudoku-solver`.
+To execute, run: `stack exec sudoku-solver`.

-To execute using the command-line instead of a GUI, run:
-`cabal run sudoku-solver -- -c`.

 ## Mathematical Solutions